Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Mary Lou Davidson, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia

-Lasting change in how you relate—to yourself, to others, and to life—comes through new relational experiences, not just insight.
+Embodied change in how you relate—to yourself, others, and life—happens through relational experiences that support connection, expression, and individuation.

-You are someone who feels deeply, senses other people’s energy, and longs to stay grounded in yourself while in relationship with others.
+You are someone who feels deeply, senses the nuances of others, and wants to stay true to yourself while still being in connection.

-Over time, these patterns can become automatic, unfolding as a kind of relational “dance” between you and the people in your life.
+Over time, these patterns can become automatic, showing up as a kind of internal blockage—where energy, connection, expression, and individuality feel harder to access or sustain.

 Chi for Two®: A Relational, Developmental Approach to Embodied Change